 Good cyber threat hunting reflects the quality of data collected.
 Incomplete data often results in a half-good hunt and a false sense of security.
 Use a Security Information and Event Management (SIEM) solution to gain insights and records of the activities in your enterprise’s IT environment.

 Does more data result in a better outcome?
 Not always, due to the following reasons:

 - Volume – a collection of more data means the team will spend more time processing it.
 Depending on the hunt’s circumstances, a larger amount of data may only result in more time required.

 - Classifying – some techniques work best with smaller data sets than larger data sets, such as grouping and stack counting.

 To answer the core question when performing a threat hunt, it’s essential to focus on the information required.
 Cyber threat hunting should also be a continuous process, with past hunts forming the base and motivation for future ones.

 #3.
 Data Analysis

-This stage can be one of the most challenging ones since you are dealing with a large amount of data.
+This stage can be really challenging since you are dealing with a large amount of data.
 Encryption and encoding are often used by data logs to remain undisclosed even after collection.
 Threat hunters should eliminate logs that split attack payload into small packets to fully check every ounce of information, asset, or data.

 When the analysis is completed, two results can be expected: